gemagamer10/PT-VIGIL/README.md

 offers detail view with contract flags and score breakdown.
 Note: this is a risk analysis tool, not a proof of corruption.
 It highlights suspicious procurement patterns for further review.

+THE DATABASE IS THE export_completo.json BUT I RECOMMEND IT WHENEVER I USE TO UPDATE THE DATABASE WITH SCRIPT pt_vigil_pipeline.py

 ALL DATA IS PUBLIC AND ON dados.gov.pt